xypnox/getsomec/notes/pointers.md

 # Pointers
 Pointers are the variables that holds a memory address, usually the location of another variable in memory.
-Pointers are one of the strongest and also one of the most dangerous and vulnerable features of C++.
+Pointers are one of the strongest and also one of the most dangerous and vulnerable features of C/C++.
 For instance, *uninitialized*, or *wild pointers* can cause your system to crash.
 Perhaps worse, it is easy to use pointers incorrectly, causing bugs that are very difficult to find.
 So it makes it important to grasp the concept in order to exploit its power and use it without creating much problems to your program.
 Lets just dive into the technicalities without any further delay!

 ## Declaration and initialization of pointers
 - Unary * character is used for the declaration of Pointers.